dariogarcia/dariogarcia.github.io/_posts/2022-05-22-scientific-publications.md

 #### Moderators

 Each year, authors with relevance and reliability are invited for a one-year moderation role.
-This means resolving disputes, as authors from the platform request the attention of a moderator (e.g., offensive content, paper rebutals, plagiarism claims, hidden conflict of interest).
+This means resolving disputes, as authors from the platform request the attention of a moderator.
 All such disputes, together with any actions taken, get logged for accountability, and can be reviewed by other (or later) moderators.

 ### Ethical considerations